ctestama/imageproject/README.md

 The Emerald
 ============

 Image sharing site where users can upload and edit images.
+This site is now up and running on cloud host digitalocean.com at the domain:     testamarck.com/emerald